US Federal Reserve’s latest minutes provided little direction as its signals on interest rates and inflation were mixed

 England captain leads fight back but Jansen and Maharaj put on 72 for seventh wicket to put SA in control

 ‘It is worrying that some other conditions, such as dementia and seizures, continue to be more frequently diagnosed after Covid-19, even two years later’

 Beni — Fifty-two inmates at a prison in the northeastern Democratic Republic of the Congo (DRC) city of Bunia have starved to death this year because of insufficient government funding, the UN and local authorities said.

 The DRC’s jails are among the world’s most overcrowded, according to the UN, with inmates living in squalid conditions on meagre rations.
 The Bunia prison operates at nearly 500% of capacity, UN figures show...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.